rg1202/goneIn60Seconds/README.md

         > Then I am logged into my user profile, and am alerted I have successfully logged in
     * When I am logged in
         > Then I am able to view my profile and make posts/comments
-    * When I click "new post"
+    * When I am logged in and click "new post"
         > Then I am presented with a dialogue asking for a post title, and subject
-    * When I submit a new post
+    * When I am logged in and submit a new post
         > Then that post (title, subject, date/time), is saved and posted onto the main page
-    * When I click comment on a post
+    * When I am logged in and click comment on a post
         > Then I am presented with a dialogue asking for my comment
-    * When
+    * When I click on a user/my username
-        > Then
+        > Then I am taken to a profile page displaying that user's posts and comments

 ## Project Reqs: